 1. Beware of Storytellers

 Here are some real life people who are selling ideas, fantasies of work, and success.
 Each of these 4 characters will be happy to tell you about how they’ve achieved greatness with life and work.
 These are the tropes of labor force, and they never let facts get in the way of a good story.

 Trope B: Balanced Work/Lifer – These are aspiring influencers on social media.
 They like to sell the idea that a work-life balance can be achieved.
 They build a following because people don’t have that balance, but they want it.

 If you haven’t encountered these characters online, know that there is similar characters in your own life.
 They are the co-workers who decided to give your more work so that they can go home early.
 They are off living a life of balance you are stuck solving the problems they left behind.

 Trope C: LinkedIn Warrior – You know the guy.
 All of his stories go like this: “I double your effort and I get double the results.
 The lazy people work 40 hours a day.
 I put in 80 hours a week!
 I am really busy, but I like to stop and tell people how busy I am.”
+You’ll find these same guys on Instagram, but with nicer cars and watches.

 Lesson: It’s only when you dismiss these tropes that you will have a chance to figure it out.